midnightveil/alignment-test-sel4-uncached/README.md

 Built with the `arm-gnu-toolchain-12.2.rel1-x86_64-aarch64-none-elf` listed on the Microkit README.

 Running on the iMX8MQ_EVK board, the following behaviour:
+(Note this doesn't work on QEMU because it doesn't support alignment faults)

 ```
 Booting all finished, dropped to user space